 Shop At The Artisanal Markets

-As far as markets go, Pisac has the best that I’ve encountered in Peru.
-It is extensive, colorful, and very affordable.
+As far as Peruvian markets go, Pisac has the best that I’ve encountered.
+It is vast, colorful, and affordable.
 They sell everything here.
 Literally anything you can imagine.
 I’m traveling indefinitely and have no extra room for anything in my backpacks, yet even I was tempted to just splurge and buy everything in sight.
 Incredible paintings, stunning weaving, and knickknacks galore can be found throughout the seemingly infinite market.
 The entire Plaza de Armas of Pisac is taken up by the market every day of the week.

 It’s even bigger on Sundays, somehow.
 A lot of the local and indigenous people come selling fruits, vegetables, plants, and line the outer rim of the Plaza de Armas with fruit and juice stands.
 Even if you don’t plan on buying anything, the sensory overload of colors and activity made for one of my favorite days of shooting in all of my time in Cusco.

 Medicine, drugs, whatever you want to call it, they have it here in Pisac.
 This small village in the mountains is renowned for a number of reasons.
 I mean, it is the Sacred Valley after all.
 Many people come here for spiritual reasons, often searching for answers from higher beings or answers from within.
 Ayahuasca and Huachuma (San Pedro) ceremonies are among the most popular to do here, although others include Kambo, Huilca, Rapé, and more.

 I haven’t done it myself, although I can see why a setting and environment like this would be an ideal one.
 Being in a peaceful, outdoorsy, and beautiful environment can only augment ones psychedelic or spiritual experience.